 This short film offers a retrospective of Tom Nussbaum's lifelong dedication to the sculptural arts.
 This Minnesota native describes the various phases of both his life and work in both gallery sculpture, private art, and cottage industries.
 For more artist videos, visit: samvladimirsky.com notwhatitis.com CONTACT firstname.lastname@example.org

-S2 E2: Everything is Connected: Light and Pattern in the work of Christine Romanell
+Everything is Connected: the Art of Christine Romanell

 Christine Soccio Romanell's practice revolves around the use of non-repeating patterns and rotational symmetry.
 Her abstraction of form and manipulation of light and color dominate the boundaries of the physical objects she creates.
 Instead, she is more interested in what her sculptures generate.
 She often works with quasi crystals to produce light diffraction patterns and works with mixed media as she explores the structures of the penrose pattern.